benblack769/benblack769.github.io/posts/projects/sound-eval.md

 This plot shows some promising results.
 For example, some genres, such as hip-hop, rock, and electronic are concentrated mostly in one or two clusters.
 The genres which are more spread out, like experimental, pop, and international, are by their nature more difficult  genres to classify.
 You can try it yourself, by clicking on songs in the interface, and trying to classify them into these 8 genres, and seeing if you guess is right.

 Even more promising is looking at which genres overlap significantly.
 Note that the clusters with the two largest concentrations of Folk have the smallest concentrations of Electronic.
 This confirms the intuition that Electronic and Folk music are difficult to confuse.

-### Usage information

-Full code and much details on useage can be found on the [github page](https://github.com/weepingwillowben/sound-eval)